khulnasoft-lab/design.khulnasoft.com/CONTRIBUTING.md

 By contributing to GitLab B.V., You accept and agree to the following terms and conditions for Your present and future Contributions submitted to GitLab B.V.
-Except for the license granted herein to GitLab B.V. and recipients of software

 [DCO + License](https://gitlab.com/gitlab-org/dco/blob/master/README.md)